kumbulanit/t-sql/sql trainning/untitled/Module 4/Lesson4_Querying_with_Cross_Joins_and_Self_Joins.md

 CROSS JOIN Employees e
 WHERE d.IsWorkDay = 1
   AND s.IsActive = 1
-  AND e.DepartmentID = 5;  -- Only operations department
+  AND e.DepartmentID = 5;  -- Only operations d.DepartmentName
 ```

 ## Common Use Cases